 We all identify on campus as Huskers.
 Will the host country and culture abroad equally recognize this significant aspect of our campus identity?
 Most likely, no. In addition, how will the other aspects of our identity be perceived while abroad?
 How will our identity be supported in the host culture?
 Students who are members of visible and non-visible minority groups may face particular challenges while studying abroad.
 In addition, students who may be living as a member of the majority group here in the United States may become a member of the minority group while living in their host culture for the first time.

 If you really want to dive in to this subject, check out the following resources:

 - Stories, Skills, and Resources: University of Michigan Resilient Traveling - Managing Stress & Enhancing Your Experience Abroad

-- Book: Preparing to Study Abroad: Learning to Cross Culture by S. Duke (2014)
+- Book: Preparing to Study Abroad: Learning to Cross Cultures by S. Duke (2014)

 - Book: Published by Institute of International Education: A Student Guide to Study Abroad by S. Nevadomski, A. Goodman & C. Taylor (2013)